nickassafkirk/cooking-with-katie/testing.md

 These tests were then repeated on a mobile, in dev tools and with a responsive browser window before being tested again using the browsers listed above.

 A summary of the manual testing procedure can be seen below:

+For the homepage each nav link was clicked and the redirect was observed.
+All nav links are routing to the correct site pages.
+The Homepage login area buttons link to their corresponding pages and and the sign and sign up form validate and submit correctly.
+On smaller devices the navbar expands and collapses as intended.
+The close button works.
+For both navbars the links are created dynamically depending on if a user is logged in or not.
+The Main navigation works as intended and is consistent on all site pages.

+On sign up a new user is created and successfully inserted into the database.
+On sign in an existing user is read from the database and their stored details are returned.

+Returning to the homepage, the featured recipes were clicked and route correctly to their specific recipe page.
+The Javascript mouseover animation also works as intended.

+the homepage about section is readable on all screen sizes and formats evenly.
+The button in the featured ingredient section links to add a new recipe when a user is logged in or to sign in when they are not.

+The subscribe form works as intended when an email address is submitted.
+It reads the existing subscribers and returns an already signed up message if the email is already subscribed or it creates a new entry in the database if it is not and displays a success message.

+The footer links route correctly and social icons link to corresponding social media site homepages.

+On the recipes page all recipes thumbnails display the required information.
+In the future styles will need to be adjusted to ensure that recipe thumbnail cards are of equal proportions.

+Clicking each recipe links to the correct page.
+Submitting and cancelling a recipe rating using the 5 star form also works as intended.

+On each recipe page all sections display as intended.
+The edit and delete buttons link to the correct pages.

+On the addpage form the functionality works as inteded the delete nad reorder buttons work.
+The create new rows buttons work.
+The first row is not deleteable.
+The form validates correctly and prevent submission if required fields are missed.
+The image is uploaded succesfully top cloudinary on submit, if no image is submitted a placeholder imnage is utilised.

+The page redirects on the new recipe upon successful submission.
+The edit recipe form also works in a similar manner allowing the user to update their existing recipe.
+Only the reipe owner or the admin can edit or delete recipes.
+The recipe delte button works as intended removing the recipe from the databse.

+The contact form handles user contacts as intended.
+A template of the user message is printed to a confirmation page upon submission.

+In the account section an admin user has access to all the site recipes where as a standard user willonly see there own recipes.
+An admin user can also create and edit the catgory database options although a bug was found on firefox.
+The sub navigation menu works for the menu section however on page refresh the default page section is loaded instead of the lst visited section.
+This was not possible to correct within the available timeframe.

+The edit details form works. the form is disabled by default and is enabled by clicking the enable button.
+This finds the user in the databse and updates their details apprpriately.

+The update password section also checks the curent password for a user in the database and updates it if necessary.
+All account sections are working and provide varying crud operations for users and admins.

+finally a 404 page is displayed when errors occur.
+This has a working link to home.

 ---
 ## Bugs